 At night, people can watch bats.
-There is a number of myths about these animals, such as that they suck blood out of people, and they can easily get entangled in people’s hair.
+There are a number of myths about these animals, such as they suck blood out of people and can easily get entangled in people’s hair.

 At the end of August, the Bojnice Zoo took part in International Bat Night again.
 In addition to a lecture on bats with chiropterologist Peter Bačkor, visitors set out on a field trip.

 “We caught flying bats with special nets,” the zoo said.
 Visitors could watch these flying mammals using an ultrasonic thermovision detector.

 Where to find wild animals?

 In addition to bears and beavers, travel agencies offer trips where tourists can watch fallow deer in the White Carpathians mountain range, near the western-Slovak town of Skalica.
 The best time for watching is October during mating season and males are battling one another.

 The end of October is also ideal for watching chamois and mountain marmots in the High Tatras National Park.
 During this trip, tourists learn more about chamois, the nature in the national park, as well as why marmots whistle.

 European mouflons can be observed in the Little Carpathians.
 They were brought to the Slovak territory in the 19th century as hunting game from the Mediterranean area.

 The Aevis Foundation, for instance, runs a trip where tourists track the Carpathian wolves, riding a Hucul pony, in the north-east of Slovakia.
 The area is called Vlčie hory (Wolf Mountains).
 During the adventure, people learn why wolves seek beechnuts, even if they do not consume them, and why they howl.